CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 #### My Assessments ####
 The My Assessments section displays the assessments associated with the organizations in the My Organization section.
 The following information is displayed for each assessment in the list - Assessment Name, Assessment Template, Start Date, Due Date for open assessments (or Closed Date for closed assessments), Organization, and Action icons for any actions that the current user is permitted for the particular assessment (action icons can let you view the assessment’s dashboard, edit the assessment’s name/dates, view a list of tasks to complete, view a list of tasks pending for validation, or delete an assessment).
 There is an Open tab and a Closed tab that allow the user to toggle between open and closed assessments.
 #### Assessment Templates ####
 An Assessment Template is the combination of a Control Framework and a Scoring Method.
 The Assessment Template section lists the Assessment Templates available in this CSAT Pro instance and describes the Control Framework and Scoring Method for each.
-CSAT Pro currently has the CIS Controls v7.1 with Simple Scoring available.
+CSAT Pro currently has two Assessment Templates available:

+-	CIS Controls v7.1 with Simple Scoring
+-	CIS Controls v8.0 with Simple Scoring

 ### Top Menu ###
 The Top Menu is present at the top of all pages in CSAT Pro.
 From right to left, the Top Menu offers the following options: